anjaliinfo/GraphQL/README.md

 # GraphQL
-GraphQL implementation example using node
+GraphQL implementation example using node.

+# Installation

+Run npm install inside the project folder to install the required dependencies

 # Overview